oliverklee/ext-seminars/README.md

 [in the Documentation/ folder](Documentation/) and is rendered [as part of the TYPO3 documentation](https://docs.typo3.org/typo3cms/extensions/seminars/).

-## :clipboard: Feature survey

-There is a [feature survey](https://forms.gle/uMZsDpuJnnqYbQvX6) underway to determine which features of this extension are actually in use.
-Features for which the survey determines that nobody uses them will be removed quite soon.

-Please take a few minutes to fill out the survey to ensure your favorite features will not be removed.
-Thank you! :pray:

 ## Give it a try!

 If you would like to test the extension yourself, there is a